Want a twist in your regular Maggi? Then try this delicious and spicy Peri Peri Maggi (vegetarian).

 Grind oregano and red pepper flakes into a coarse powder.
 Now, add the powder to a bowl with all the other ingredients.
 Mix them properly and store them in an air-tight container in a cool and dry place.
 Use as required.

-Reheat it in a pan or microwave, until nice and warm.
-If you feel it has become a little dry, then add in a little water and adjust the consistency.
+Reheat it in a pan or microwave until nice and warm.
+If you feel it has become dry, add a little water and adjust the consistency.